 A CRM is incredibly powerful if used at the highest capacity, and while bigger companies rush to embrace it, smaller enterprises usually avoid CRMs because they think they are not big enough yet, and that it’s too difficult to implement and maintain.
 Perhaps they even opt-out for financial reasons.
 If you aim high, you have to take more responsibility for your growth.
 The good news is that there are free tools out there that can satisfy the needs of a small enterprise without breaking the bank.

 3. Dealing with limited resources and management challenges

 You guessed it!
 When we speak of limited resources we mainly refer to the single most defining success factor: people.
-Taking on the internationalisation challenge can turn into internal chaos, especially if you start dealing with remote teams who seem overloaded.
-Perhaps the single best advice to consider is preparing to take on new countries and departments by putting structures, tools and processes in place that are easily scalable.
+Taking on the internationalization challenge can turn into internal chaos, especially if you start dealing with remote teams that seem overloaded.
+Perhaps the single best advice to consider is preparing to take on new countries and departments by putting structures, tools, and processes in place that are easily scalable.

 The next step might be the outsourcing of certain departments or combining internal teams with outsourced ones who know how to structure the chaos.